falkr/iik-edu/pages/faglærer/timeplan.md

 The course coordinator should check that:
 - all the activities that should be scheduled are indeed scheduled, that
 - all the activities are planned according to what you registered in [TP: Basic data](https://tp.educloud.no/ntnu/grunnlagsdata/), that
-- for each activity, the type of activity and staff is correct and, if any, that the allocated room is suitable, that
+- for each activity, the type of activity and staff is correct and, if any, that the allocated room is suitable (for instance if the course is to be streamed and/or recorded), that
 - the activities are both scheduled the weeks they will occur and not scheduled the weeks they will not occur, and finally
 - if you are teaching in more than one courses, that teaching times are not colliding.